Sweet Potato Tacos

 They add the perfect creamy and citrusy contrast to the smoky sweet black bean and sweet potato filling.
 Every bite is so flavorful and delicious!

-Storing leftovers
+Storing

-- To store: Leftover sweet potato and black bean filling can be stored in an airtight container in the refrigerator for up to 2-3 days.
+To store: Leftover sweet potato and black bean filling can be stored in an airtight container in the refrigerator for up to 2-3 days.

-- To reheat: Reheat leftover filling in the microwave until heated through
+To reheat: Reheat leftover filling in the microwave until heated through.

-Sweet Potato and Black Bean Tacos
+Sweet Potato Tacos

 Ingredients